nss-day-cohort-32/luckyNumber7/README.md

 We connected our restaurant search to the Zomato API.
-We connected our park to the Nashville Metro Gov API.
+We connected our park search to the Nashville Metro Gov API.
+We connected our concerts search to the Ticketmaster API.
-We connected our
+We connected our events search to the Eventbrite API.